About

 Eat for the Earth makes it easier for people to eat more plants and less animal products to sustain all life on earth.

-We have already reached a state of climate emergency, with Americans and others around the world losing homes, lives, and livelihoods to extreme weather events, fires, and other disasters induced by climate change.
+We have already reached a state of climate emergency, with Americans and others around the world losing homes, lives, and livelihoods to extreme weather events, fires, and other disasters induced by the climate crisis.

 We cannot afford to procrastinate any longer before taking bold, creative, and courageous action to drastically and quickly reduce greenhouse gas emissions from all major sources, including not only the production of fuel and energy, but also from the ways we produce food for human consumption.
 In fact, several recent studies have come to the conclusion that even transitioning to 100% carbon-free fuels and energy will not avert runaway warming unless we also fundamentally change global human diets toward more plants and less animal products.
 This is the call to action out of which Eat for the Earth was formed.